twilio/twilio-verify-passkeys-web/README.md

 ```
 npm install
 ```
+3. Make sure you have setup your [backend](#backend-side-configurations-for-sample-app)
 4. Go to the `config.js` file inside the `sample-app` folder and replace the backend url with your backend url
 3. Run the following command to build and run a local server with the sample app
 ```